noahzeldin/dissertation/reception_analysis_write_up.md

 ![](reception_analysis_write_up_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-From this chart,\[13\] the following can be concluded: Although the corpus contains significantly more articles about *The Mother*, the articles about *The Measures Taken* tend to be longer.
+From this chart, the following can be concluded: Although the corpus contains significantly more articles about *The Mother*, the articles about *The Measures Taken* tend to be longer.
 We also see that an overwhelming majority of articles on *The Measures Taken* come from leftwing publications, whereas things are a bit more balanced with *The Mother*.
 The imbalance in articles relating to *The Measures Taken* makes it more challenging to draw any definitive conclusions regarding